 - a public consultation on the Have your say portal.

 How can I stay informed?

-All consultation activities will be announced on this page and promoted in the ISA² newsletter, click here to subscribe.
+All further developments will be announced on this page and promoted in the ISA² newsletter, click here to subscribe.